alanmangalindan/package-xml-generator-lwc/README.md

 Clone this repository locally and use the sfdx cli command below:

-sfdx force:source:deploy -x "manifest/package.xml" -u <Sandbox_org_alias>
+sf project deploy start -x "manifest/package.xml" -o <Sandbox_org_alias> --ignore-changes

 Note: This modifies the System Admin profile by default so that profile would get access to the deployed components.
 You can modify any other profile after deployment to the org.